 By: Melanie Vital and Mac Manrique

 Sophomore Angela Contreras was also kind enough to share her words towards her new hair color.
 She went from green to dark purple.
-Angela mentioned that she dyed her hair because she really wanted to, she felt as she has never been a normal person so dying her hair was a form of expression for her.
+Angela mentioned that she dyed her hair because she really wanted to.
+She felt as she has never been a normal person so dying her hair was a form of expression for her.
 She also shared that by having such a different color it makes her stand out more, grabbing the attention from others.

 Since the return of spring break many APB students changed their hairstyles.
 Some did it out of boredom while others wanted a fresh look.
 Although some of their hair styles did not come out as expected they embrace it either way because it distinguishes them from others.
 APB does not have a policy regarding the color of students hair.
 Students are free to do what they want with their hair and express themselves with it.